browserengineering/book/book/security.md

     on-brand.

 [^3]: The seed comments are a reference to *Hackers*, and movie from the
     90s.
-It felt thematically appropriate to this post, don\'t you think?
+It felt thematically appropriate, don\'t you think?

 [^4]: I\'ve given the `password` input area the type `password`, which
     in a real browser will draw stars instead of showing what you\'ve